C++ Protobuf

 8. Schema Evolution

-The protobuf wire format is unknown-field tolerant: an old binary parsing a message with new fields preserves them and re-serializes them unchanged.
-To stay compatible:
+- Wire format is unknown-field tolerant — old binary parsing message with new fields preserves them + re-serializes unchanged.

 -